Reform Judaism: The US and Classical Reform

 While at first alienated from all native modernized Jews, a fortiori the Reform ones, the Eastern Europeans did slowly integrate.
 Growing numbers did begin to enter UAHC prayerhouses.
-The CCAR soon readopted elements long discarded in order to appeal to them: In the 1910s, inexperienced rabbis in the East Coast were given as shofars ram horns fitted with a trumpet mouthpiece, seventy years after the Reformgemeinde first held High Holiday prayers without blowing the instrument.
+The CCAR soon readopted elements long discarded in order to appeal to them: In the 1910s, inexperienced rabbis in the East Coast were given ram horns fitted with a trumpet mouthpiece, seventy years after the Reformgemeinde first held High Holiday prayers without blowing the instrument.
 The five-day workweek soon made the Sunday Sabbath redundant.
 Temples in the South and the Midwest, where the new crowd was scant, remained largely Classical.